SeByDocKy/pvbrain2/README.md

 Dummy procedure:

 > - i) Create/sign in a [github](https://github.com/) accompt.
 You can create it faster with OAuth2 procedure via your google account for example
 > - ii) Open the following [gitpod](https://gitpod.io/#https://github.com/SeByDocKy/pvbrain2/tree/main) link.
-The first time you will need also to sign in into gitpod framework for exemple with your previously created github accont.
+The first time you will need also to sign in into gitpod framework for example with your previously created github accont.
-> - iii) When logged into Gitpod, you will see the ESPhome installation log lines.
+> - iii) When logged into Gitpod, you will see during the ESPhome installation, some log lines printed in the terminal.
 Wait a couples of minutes to finish it.
 When done press the "open browser" located at the botton right of the Gitpod page.
 It should open a new webpage with the ESPhome Dashboard
 > - iv) Click on "secret" located at the top right corner.
 Replace "xxxxxxxxx", "yyyyyyyy" and "zzzzzzzzz" with your own WiFi SSID/password and AP informations.
 Click on save and quit the secret page by clicking on the top left cross.
 > - v) Edit the PVbrain2.yaml and comment/uncomment each package according to your own solar setup and save the file
 > - vi) Clik on "install" then on "manual install" to compile the firmware.
 It can be a long processus (several minutes)!!!.
 At the end, a popup menu will ask you how you want to save the file.
 Select "modern format" and save the file to a known location
 > - vii) Open the [web flash tool](https://web.esphome.io/) link.
-Plug the ESP32 S3 with a USB data cable (often the left USB port when USB ports are located botton).
+Plug the ESP32 S3 with a USB data cable (often the S3 left USB port when USB ports are located botton).
 Click on connect.
-A popup menu will appear to select the right COM port... then click on "install".
-You will have to browse to the location where you saved the firmware.
+A popup menu will appear to ask you to select the COM port...
+When done, click on "install".
+You will have to browse to the location where you saved previously the firmware (.bin file).
 Wait a couple of minutes to flash the ESP32 S3 (after a couples of seconds, you should see a progression bar running)
+> - viii) You finished the flashing procedure.
+If you entered correctly your WiFi information into the secrets.yaml, you should see a notification in Home Assistant asking you to accept a new ESPhome device.
+Accept it...
+You finished.

 # Main PCB Layout :